Zack Short Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to surrender 67 home runs (one per game), the second-fewest in baseball.
+- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (70 total, one per game).

+- De Leon starts for the first time this season for the Twins.

+- The 30-year-old right-hander has appeared in relief 10 times this season.

 © 2023 Data Skrive.
 All rights reserved.